myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 These blocks are **special**.
 They are **receipts** and part of the Prof. NOTA IP.

-Rules for the AI assistant (ie, ChatGPT, CODEX):
+Rules for the AI Agent:

 - Always wrap with double horizontal rules at top and bottom: